 Population: +3.3 million

-- Go for a tour of the Parliament: Stag dos don’t usually involve politics, but a visit to Budapest’s iconic Parliament is well worth taking a time out from beer guzzling for.
+- Go for a tour of the Parliament: Stag dos don’t usually involve politics, but a visit to Budapest’s iconic Parliament is well worth taking a time out for.

 - Eat at the Central Market Hall: A man’s got to eat, especially when drinking copious amounts of alcohol all day long.
 So for an authentically local stag experience in Budapest, visit the Central Market Hall where stall after mouth-watering stall is piled with some of the most traditional Hungarian delicacies in town.